-Due to the pandemic we are not meeting in our usual space at Centro Corona but we encourage you to come to one of our weekly workshops and learn more about what we do!
-Our workshops are held on Tuesdays from 7-9pm at Centro Corona, 104-05 47th Ave, Queens, NY.
-Email us at firstname.lastname@example.org to let us know you plan on visiting.
+Due to the pandemic we are not meeting in our usual space at Centro Corona but we encourage you to come to one of our weekly online workshops and learn more about what we do!
+Email us at email@example.com to let us know you would like to join.

 Jose BenitezMy name is Jose Benitez.
 I got involved with MPP in 2015 during the development of our show at interference Archive.
 I am a multimedia artist and activist.
 I studied Graphic Communication at Baruch College-CUNY and I am currently pursuing a Master’s degree in Media Studies from The New School University.
 My personal work spans participatory art, video installations, photography, and silkscreen printing, exploring the intersectionality of identity and struggles in movement spaces.
 In addition to being a core member of Mobile Print Power I am a member of the Centro Corona council, formerly known as IMI Corona.
 The majority of my work is created through a participatory or collaborative process based on the political principle of believing in the power of collective work in movement spaces.